directus-labs/guest-authoring/ubuntu-deploy/index.md

 1. **A Directus Project:** Prepare a local Directus project for deployment.
 Follow the [Directus Quickstart Guide][quickstart] if you need to create a new project.

 2. **Ubuntu Server (Version 20.04 or 22.04):** Access an Ubuntu server via SSH.
-Obtain one from cloud providers like DigitalOcean, Linode, or AWS.
+Obtain one from cloud providers like Azure, DigitalOcean, Linode, or AWS.
 Configure SSH access from your local machine.

 3. **Domain Name:** Register a domain name and have access to its DNS settings.